SiyuanXu-tamu/CSCE689project/README.md

 This Project is inspired by project website: https://github.com/taivu1998/FlapAI-Bird

 Use 'train_agent.ipynb' to train the agent, you can choose SARSA, Q-learning or backward Q-learning.
 This code will save the results in file 'scores'
 Then, 'plot.ipynb' is used to show the performance on tests.

+The pretrained results is saved in the file 'SARSA_score', 'Q-learning_scores', and 'Back_Q-learning_scores'.

 The project requires the following frameworks: